Dr Jen Baker is Teaching Fellow in C19th Literature and teaches on the English and Comparative Literary Studies program.

 I am Co-Chief Editor of the journal HARTS & Minds for postgraduates and Early Career Researchers of the humanities and arts, and an Early Career Research Officer for the British Association of Victorian Studies.

-Undergraduate teaching: I currently convene the honours modules Crime Fiction, Nation, and Empire, 1850-1947, and The English C19th Novel.
-At previous institutions I have taught undergraduate modules on Critical Theory, Contemporary Writing (1945 to the present) and Literature 1830-1945, ‘Ways of Reading’, ‘The Short Story’, ‘American Literature’ and ‘Between Men and Women’.
+During 2018-19 I will convene the MA module Nineteenth-Century Gothic and the honours module The English C19th Novel and teach on the honours module Romantic and Victorian Poetry and on the first year module Modes of Reading.
+In 2017-18 I convened the honours modules Crime Fiction, Nation, and Empire, 1850-1947, and The English C19th Novel.
+At previous institutions I have taught undergraduate modules on Critical Theory, Contemporary Writing (1945 to the present) and Literature 1830-1945, ‘Ways of Reading’, ‘The Short Story’, ‘American Literature’ and ‘Between Men and Women: Gender in Literature’.

 · ‘Betwixt-and Between: Reclaiming Childhood in Hook’ in Children in the Films of Steven Spielberg, ed.
 Adrian Schober and Debbie Olson (Lanham: Lexington Books, 2016), pp.161-182.